10 Mistakes Authors Make When Writing with AI -- and How to Avoid Them

 | 10 | Underestimating own contribution | Be the creative director |

 The good news: None of these mistakes is inevitable.
 Most can be prevented through preparation and the right tool.
-SYMBAN's 5-step system addresses mistakes 2, 3, 5, 7, and 8 architecturally -- they simply cannot happen because the system prevents them.
+The way SYMBAN writes addresses mistakes 2, 3, 5, 7, and 8 architecturally -- they simply cannot happen because the system prevents them.

 For mistakes 1, 4, 6, 9, and 10, you are responsible.
 And that is a good thing.
 Because that is exactly where your creative freedom lies -- and the difference between a generic AI novel and your novel.